Bogomolov multipliers for some $p$-groups of nilpotency class 2: Introduction

-In Section \ref{4} we show that the Bogomolov multipliers are trivial for six $4$-generator $p$-groups of nilpotency class $2$ that do not have the ABC property.

-Bogomolov \cite[Lemma 4.9]{Bo} proved that if $G$ has the ABC property then $B_0(G)=0$.
-On the other hand, Noether's problem for $p$-groups with the ABC property is still not solved entirely.
+Bogomolov \cite[Lemma 4.9]{Bo} proved that if $G$ has the AEC property then $B_0(G)=0$.
+On the other hand, Noether's problem for $p$-groups with the AEC property is still not solved entirely.
 However, there are number of partial results that have been obtained recently.
-We list some of them.
+We list two of them.

 \begin{thm} \cite[Theorem 1.5]{Ka1}{\rm )} Let $G$ be a metacyclic $p$-group with exponent $p^e$, and let $K$ be any field such that {\rm (i)} char $K = p$, or {\rm (ii)} char $K \ne p$ and $K$ contains a primitive $p^e$-th root of unity.
 Then $K(G)$ is rational over $K$. \end{thm}